I am a fan of changing a dog’s behavior through positive reinforcement, rather than relying on devices for anti-barking.

 Cesar’s Way: The Natural, Everyday Guide to Understanding and Correcting Common Dog Problems

-Cesar Millan & Melissa Jo Peltier
+by Cesar Millan & Melissa Jo Peltier

-If you’ve ever watched the TV show The Dog Whisperer, you will be familiar with Cesar Millan.
-I don’t normally go for books written by TV presenters because they are usually nothing more an a franchise cash cow, but I did get the idea that this guy knows what he’s on about, so I wanted to check out his book.
+I don’t normally go for books written by TV presenters because they are usually nothing more than a franchise cash cow, but I did get the idea that this guy knows what he’s on about, so I wanted to check out his book.

 I’ve singled out this book amongst the hundreds of other dog training books out there because I like Cesar’s approach, particularly this line in the official review: